 Some of the major challenges for the Korean Wave are discussed below:

-Sustaining innovation in the cultural products: Innovation lies at the heart of the success of many Korean movies, music bands and soap operas.
+Sustaining innovation in the cultural products: Innovation lies at the heart of the success of many Korean movies, music bands and dramas.
 To continue to lure viewers across South East Asia, Korean producers have to be innovative not only in the themes and stories but also in the creative execution.
 This is easier said than done given the enormity of the task at hand.
 South East Asian countries are all unique in themselves.
-Though soap operas like Winter Sonata was able to tap into the underlying common emotions and become hugely successful, it is open to discussion as to how long can Korean producers can continue to do that.
+Though dramas like Winter Sonata was able to tap into the underlying common emotions and become hugely successful, it is open to discussion as to how long can Korean producers continue to do that.
 This will prove to be a major challenge as the best-selling management book “Asian Brand Strategy” by Martin Roll has illustrated in much detail.

 Avoiding over-exposure of Korean stars: The main players in the success of Hallyu have been the Korean stars like Yonsama, BoA and others.
 These celebrities have emerged as regional superstars with major companies – local and international – choosing them as their endorsers.
-The movies, soap operas and the various commercials are milking their popularity to a great extent.
+The movies, dramas and the various commercials are milking their popularity to a great extent.
 This may lead to an over-exposure of these celebrities.
-As the success of upcoming movies and soaps depend on these stars to a large extent, diluting their brand equity and image through over exposure would not be a very good idea.
+As the success of upcoming movies and dramas depend on these stars to a large extent, diluting their brand equity and image through over exposure would not be a very good idea.
 At the same time, controlling this over-exposure will be a great challenge for everyone involved from producers, companies to the celebrities themselves, as each one of them will want to maximize the star power.